-This is supported by the growing trend to support the legalization of cannabis across many states.
+This is supported by the growing trend across many states to legalize cannabis.
 The general perception of cannabis has changed since the start of the millennium.
 In 2000, only 31% supported legalization.
-In 2018, 6 in ten American say that the use of cannabis should be legalized.[iii]
+In 2018, 6 in ten Americans say that the use of cannabis should be legalized.[iii]

-Nevertheless, the industry is set to boom, and you may be wanting to be involved in the world of legal cannabis.
-But this is not for any pothead who has spent their teenage years smoking a joint.
-The legal cannabis industry is a real industry, just like alcohol.
-Being an alcoholic doesn’t mean you’ll succeed in the alcohol industry – in fact, it is more likely you will fail – and the same applies to legal cannabis.
+Nevertheless, the industry is set to boom, and you may want to be involved in the world of legal cannabis.
+Regardless of past stereotypes, the legal cannabis industry is a real industry.
+Just as being alcoholic doesn’t mean you’ll succeed in the alcohol industry – in fact, it is more likely you will fail – the same applies to legal cannabis.

-As proven with the growth mentioned above, there is real money to be made in the cannabis industry.
-Here are a few examples of jobs you can find in the industry:
+As per the growth mentioned above, there is real money to be made in the cannabis industry.
+Here are a few examples of jobs you can find:

 Head / Master Grower.

 Imagine a bartender that sells cannabis.
-They are a natural salesperson, experts in terminology and know their products well in order to make the right recommendation to customers.
+They are a natural salesperson, experts in terminology, and know their products well in order to make the right recommendation to customers.
 With cannabis, they must be extremely great at educating the customer on their choices.
-Other duties include ensure store is well presented and stock is maintained.
+Other duties include ensuring the store is well presented and stock is maintained.